Hālawa, Hawaii: Neighborhoods

-Historically, Hālawa was an ahupuaʻa, or area of land ruled by chief or king and managed by the members of the ʻaliʻi.
+Historically, Hālawa was an ahupua'a, or area of land ruled by chief or king and managed by the members of the ʻaliʻi.

 "Neighborhoods" of Hālawa are very disjointed, in part because of the significant highway exchanges (see below) that now occupy nearly all of the lower end of Hālawa Valley between Red Hill and Aloha Stadium.
 Much of the remainder of the valley along both sides of Interstate H-3 is developed into commercial and light industrial properties.
 On the east side of H-3 are found the State Animal Quarantine Station and the Halawa High and Medium Security Facility (main O‘ahu prison).

 Where the valley widens out closer to Pearl Harbor occur residential neighborhoods: Foster Village adjacent to Āliamanu; and the stadium area between Aloha Stadium and Makalapa.
 The interfluve (uplands between valleys) on the west comprises Halawa Heights, extending up to Camp H. M. Smith.
 Along the lower, western edge, Halawa Heights merges with the neighborhoods of ‘Aiea.

 The U.S. Postal Code for Halawa Heights is 96701 (the same as for Aiea).
 The postal code for Foster Village, the stadium area, and Makalapa is 96818 (the same as Āliamanu).